microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 ```

 ###### 7. Azure Container Instance
+- Fill in all the required parameters that from previous steps in the deployment-params.json file.
+You can find this under Deployments.
+The metadata-storage-table-name name is needed to auto generate the Azure Table Storage.

 - Under the \Deployment folder, copy the aci_template.yaml file into a new file called aci_deployment.
 Find and replace all the parts in square brackets with the values you stored in deployment-params.json.
 You can do this manually or automatically by running the utility Python script:
 ```